 Artichokes are great vegetables to work with.
 It is actually a flower, but prepared and enjoyed like a vegetable.
 If you have not tasted it, you would find it creamy.
 Some say it tastes like broccoli.
 But the artichoke heart, though, is a taste of heaven.
 It is buttery and earthy, and you can enjoy it fried or as part of a salad.
 In the US, especially in California, artichokes can be available the whole year.
 Officially though, it’s in season from March to May.
 Fresh artichokes are greatly favored over the canned ones, which can be rather mushy and just plain yucky.
 The best way to go is fresh, but at best, it can last up to a week in the refrigerator.
 If you want to enjoy fresh artichoke anytime, after getting it fresh from the grocer, vacuum-seal it so you can preserve the freshness and its quality.
 Vacuum-sealing it lengthens the shelf life to 8 months.

 Vacuum sealer is a food storage equipment extremely helpful for every kitchen.
 Buying a machine like you buy a food protection shield before the attack of harmful bacteria.
-FoodSaver is a leading brand for you and to get the best guide before purchasing you should read the final reviews and comparion of foodsaver models.
+FoodSaver is a leading brand for you and you should buy the best Foodsaver models to receive peace of mind.

 - Buy the ones that are heavy and solid.
 If they are lighter in weight, they are most likely older;